nshlapo/focs-assignments/day6/hw6.md

 # FOCS Day 7 Homework

+###Nur Shlapobersky
+###No outside help

 ## Part 1: Finite Automata

 You may use any of the following to answer these questions:

  - JFLAP
  - The DFA and NFA machines introduced in _Understanding Computation_ chapter 3 (in Ruby or translated into a language of your choice)
  - Your own home brew code (but please give us a heads up if you plan to do this, so we are prepared)
  - Pencil and paper (in which case you should also use a scanner, please)

 Upload the results to GitHub.